 The surgeon you choose and the location of your surgery will impact the overall cost of cosmetic surgery.
 Most notably, surgeons with extensive training and experience will typically charge more for their services.
 Likewise, busy, in-demand locations will usually charge higher prices as well.

-There is an array of options to choose from when it comes to selecting breast implants for your breast augmentation.
+There is an array of types of breast implants to choose from when it comes to selecting breast implants for your breast augmentation.

 First, you’ll decide what size and material type, either saline implants or silicone implants.
 Sizes run the gamut from around 200 cc to 600 cc.
 Material type options include saline, silicone, and gummy bear.
 You’ll also be able to decide between anatomical implants (teardrop shaped) and round implants.
 Finally, you can discuss other options such as projection and surface material.